MLMOD: Machine Learning Methods for Data-Driven Modeling in LAMMPS: Structure of the Package Components

-The package is organized as a module within LAMMPS that is called each time-step and has the potential to serve multiple functions in simulations.
-This includes (i) serving as a time-step integrator updating the configuration of the system based on a specified learned model, (ii) evaluating interactions between system components to compute energy and forces, and (iii) compute quantities of interest (QoI) that can be used as state information during simulations or computing statistics.
-The package is controlled by external XML files that specify the mode of operation and source for pre-trained models and other information, see the schematic in Figure~\ref{fig:mlmod_pkg}.
+The package is organized as a module within LAMMPS that is called each time-step and has the potential to serve multiple roles within simulations.
+This includes (i) serving as a time-step integrator updating the configuration of the system based on a specified learned model, (ii) evaluating interactions between system components to compute energy and forces, and (iii) computing quantities of interest (QoI) that can be used as state information during simulations or in statistics.
+The package is controlled by external XML files that specify the mode of operation and source for pre-trained models and other information, see the schematic in Figure 2.

-The MLMOD Package is incorporated into a simulation by either using the LAMMPS scripting language or the python interface.
-This is done using the "fix" command in LAMMPS, with this terminology historically motivated by algorithms for "fixing" molecular bonds as rigid each time-step.
-For our package the command to set up the triggers for our algorithms is \textit{fix 1 mlmod all filename.mlmod\_params}.
-This specifies the tag "1" for this fix, particle groups controlled by the package as "all", and the XML file of parameters.
-The XML file \textit{filename.mlmod\_params} specifies the MLMOD simulation mode and where to find the associated exported ML models.
+The \texttt{MLMOD} Package is incorporated into a simulation by either using the LAMMPS scripting language or the python interface.
+This is done using the ``fix'' command in LAMMPS ( \hyperlink{ref-Plimpton:2022}{Thompson et al., 2022}), with this terminology historically motivated by algorithms for ``fixing'' molecular bonds as rigid each time-step.
+For our package the command to set up the triggers for our algorithms is \texttt{fix\ m1\ mlmod\ all\ filename.mlmod\_params.} This specifies the tag ``m1'' for this fix, particle groups controlled by the package as ``all'', and the XML file of parameters.
+The XML file \texttt{filename.mlmod\_params} specifies the \texttt{MLMOD} simulation mode and where to find the associated exported ML models.
 An example and more details are discussed below in the section on package usage.
-The MLMOD Package can evaluate machine learning models using frameworks such as C++ PyTorch API.
-While this would also allow for the possibility of doing on-the-fly learning, we anticipate the most common use scenarios would be to train in advance to learn models and then incorporate them into simulations through evaluation.
+The \texttt{MLMOD} Package can evaluate machine learning models using frameworks such as C++ PyTorch API.
+This allows both for the possibility of doing on-the-fly learning and for using trained models to augment simulations.